What to know about the aftermath of Charlie Kirk’s assassination

 Authorities have not provided many details about why they think Robinson carried out the attack on Kirk.

 “There clearly was a leftist ideology,” Utah Gov. Spencer Cox said on NBC’s “Meet the Press,” noting that family and friends described Robinson's politics as veering left in recent years.
-They recounted to authorities a dinner table conversation in which he mentioned Kirk's upcoming visit to Utah Valley University and they discussed whether the activist was spreading hate.
+They recounted to authorities a dinner table conversation in which he mentioned Kirk's upcoming visit to Utah Valley University.

-Ammunition found with the weapon used to kill Kirk was engraved with taunting, anti-fascist and meme-culture messages.
-One bullet casing had the message, “Hey, fascist!
-Catch!”
-Cox said.
+Ammunition found with the weapon used to kill Kirk was engraved with taunting messages.

 What do we know about Robinson?